 -

-Factors to consider for fitness to drive:
+The main factors to consider for fitness to drive are:

 -